GOD’S LIVINGROOM

 ways.
 Probably greed, ignorance and bad fish guided the authorities to only allocate

 However, it does/would makes sense, we can use their towers, so the flower power people among us wont complain about more radiation or being zapped from space.
-However, as I have blogged before; life as we know it Jim is in the hands of the telecom companies, but they don’t recognize it themselves, or let’s just say they are oblivious to it as “minutes and seconds” are all that concerns them.
+However, as I have blogged before; life as we know it Jim is in the hands of the telecom companies, but they don’t recognize it themselves, or let’s just say they are oblivious to it as “minutes and seconds” is all that concerns them.

 ARE YOU SIRIUS?